kokoko3k/jdsp4rp5.app/Readme.md

 	* Select Audio processing, enable "Legacy mode".
 	* If needed, turn on JamesDSP by tapping the "Power on" icon in the center/lower part of the screen.

-You're done!
+## You're done! <br>
-now go back to the Jdsp4rp5 (temp root) app and select if you want or not JamesDSP to start at every boot.
+* Now go back to the Jdsp4rp5 (temp root) app select if you want or not JamesDSP to start at every boot. <br>
+* Reboot to verify everything works correctly (give the app a few secs to setup everything).